jwerba/trello-burndown/README.md

 # Setup the app

-## Install dependencies
+## 1) Install the required dependencies

 - [install node.js](http://nodejs.org/)
 - install npm (if you're running node.js [v0.6.3](https://github.com/joyent/node/commit/b159c6) or newer it's already installed!)
 - go to the sources directory
 - run `npm install` (in package directory, no arguments): Install the dependencies in the local node_modules folder.
 By default, npm install will install all modules listed as dependencies in package.json.

-## Configure settings.json
+## 2) Configure the required values in settings.json

 This file contains all the settings you need to setup for the app to access your trello boards

-The structure of the file is:
+The structure of the file is as follows:

 ```JSON
 {